 HOW TO CITE ARCHIVAL MATERIALS

 Archival sources should be cited whether they are quoted directly, paraphrased or used as an illustration.
-The following are recommended citations for items in the VHEC Collections.
-These should be consulted in concert with whichever style manual being is being used (e.g. APA, MLA, Chicago/Turbian) to ensure citations are formatted correctly.
-See the basic templates below for guidance:
+The following is a recommended citation for archival items in the VHEC's collections.
+This should be consulted in concert with whichever style manual being is being used (e.g. APA, MLA, Chicago/Turbian).
+See the basic template below for guidance:

 Title of item, date.
-Name of fonds or collection, Series, Sub-series, File.
-(Identifier).
-Vancouver Holocaust Education Centre, Vancouver, BC, Canada. url/permalink
+[Copyright information, if known.]
+Name of fonds or collection, Item number (Identifier).
+Vancouver Holocaust Education Centre. url/permalink.
+Reproduced with permission.